isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-08-10-post-Plant spacing.md

 	<img title="Xiao Bai Cai growing unevenly due to overcrowding.
 The smaller plants should be thinned out to allow the larger plant to reach its full size.
 Photo by Jacqueline Chua" src="/images/Plants/XiaoBaiCai_JacChua%20(2).jpg">
 	<p>Many gardeners tend to scatter their seeds haphazardly in their planting areas or put multiple seeds in a single seedling tray cell.
 This will cause <b>overcrowding</b> and force plants to compete for light, water, and soil nutrients available within a given area.
 This in turn leads to several problems, including:</p>
 	<ul>
-		<li>Etiolation</li>
+		<li><a href="/page-index/plant-problems/etiolation/">Etiolation</a></li>
-		<li>The rapid spread of pests and disease</li>
+			<li>The rapid spread of <a href="/page-index/pests/pests/">pests</a> and disease</li>
 		<li>Stunted growth</li>
 		<li>The death of less competitive plants</li>
 	</ul>
 	<p><b>Thinning</b> is the act of removing extra plants so that the remaining plants can grow to full size.
-This is best done at the seedling stage before transplanting, or just after germination.
-Vegetable gardeners who have sown too many seeds often thin out the weaker seedlings to be eaten as microgreens or transplant them elsewhere to fill gaps where other seedlings have died or been eaten by pests.</p>
+This is best done at the seedling stage before <a href="/page-index/horticulture-techniques/transplanting/">transplanting</a>, or just after germination.
+Vegetable gardeners who have sown too many seeds often thin out the weaker seedlings to be eaten as <a href="/page-index/horticulture-techniques/microgreens/">microgreens</a> or transplant them elsewhere to fill gaps where other seedlings have died or been eaten by pests.</p>
 	<br>
 </section>